gothammm/resst/README.md

 Get started with no configuration, start building components in the `src` folder.

-This template uses [Ant.D](https://ant.design/) for UI, [styled-components](https://styled-components.com/) for styling components, [esbuild](https://esbuild.github.io/) for compilation, and concurrently also does typechecking.
+This template uses TypeScript as the primary language, [Ant.D](https://ant.design/) for UI, [styled-components](https://styled-components.com/) for styling components, [esbuild](https://esbuild.github.io/) for compilation, and concurrently also does typechecking.